Saving for College: Understanding 529 Plans and Benefits

 Scholarships and Grants

 Applying for scholarships and grants is an excellent way to reduce the burden of college costs.
-Many organizations provide financial aid based on scholastic accomplishments, out-of-class activities or involvement in the local community.
-Some scholarships even target specific demographics or fields of study.
-Start by exploring resources like our scholarship search page to find scholarship opportunities.
+Many organizations provide financial aid based on academic achievement, after-school activities or involvement in the local community.
+Some scholarships even target specific demographics or fields of study - e.g., education or the STEM field.
+Visit our scholarship search page to find scholarship opportunities. >>RELATED: 7 of the Biggest Scholarships You Can Win

 Part-time Job Opportunities during High School